Julia (Sesame Street): ASAN's departure from Sesame Street

 Autism Speaks chief strategic initiatives and innovation officer, Lisa Goring, stated that the group's goal is "to empower families with the information they need so their child can be successful".

-Following the departure of ASAN from Sesame Street, Julia and her family still remain as regular characters on the show and other media associated with the franchise.
+Following ASAN's separation from Sesame Street, Julia and her family continue to remain as regular characters on the show and in other media that is associated with the franchise.